dadi/api/docs/endpoints.md

 #### Document "Composition" via Reference Fields

-To reduce data duplication through document embedding, Serama allows the use of reference fields/pointers to other documents.
+To reduce data duplication through document embedding, DADI API allows the use of reference fields/pointers to other documents.

 Consider the following two collections, `book` and `person`. `Book` contains a Reference field `author` which is capable of loading documents from the `person` collection.
-By creating a `book` document and setting the `author` field to the _id value of a document from the `person` collection, Serama is able to resolve this reference and return the `author` document within a result set for a `book` query.
+By creating a `book` document and setting the `author` field to the _id value of a document from the `person` collection, the application is able to resolve this reference and return the `author` document within a result set for a `book` query.

 ##### Composed